bsdrks/graaf/README.md

 - [`Path`] generates a path digraph.
 - [`RandomTournament`] generates a random tournament.
 - [`Star`] generates a star digraph.

+Each digraph representation can be constructed with the operations in the [`op`] module.

 ## Operations